Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid.md

 Please note that the transaction token will contain a transaction_action-claim with the value “ssn.details_lookup”, when one or both of the ssn.details-scopes are requested as outlined in the section “Transaction token MitID specific claims”.

-To retrieve the detailed information for the person from a MitID login Nets eID Broker will have to look up the information from the Danish national social security system using the Danish CPR number.
+To retrieve the detailed information for the person from a MitID login Signaturgruppen Broker will have to look up the information from the Danish national social security system using the Danish CPR number.
 The end-user will be guided through the needed steps automatically when one of or both the ssn.details-scopes are specified.

 It is recommended, that the ssn.details-scopes only are specified, when the returned MitID identity is unknown to the service in question, as the end-user will have to enter his Danish CPR number when these scopes are specified.